ChrisPenner/ChrisPenner.github.io/site/drafts/gadts.md

 decode Numbered s = Just .
 NumberedCsv . fmap (splitOn ',') . lines $ s
 ```

-By accepting `CSVType` as an argument we can provide separate implementations
-for each csv-type easily and since the index type provided on the `CSVType` option
-is propagated to the result, the type of the out-going CSV is guaranteed to
+By accepting `CSVType` as an argument it acts as a proxy for the type information we need.
+We can provide then provide a separate implementation for each csv-type easily, and the index type provided on the `CSVType` option is propagated to the result, thus determining the type of the output CSV too!
-match, and is propagated in the type!

-Now for `getColumnByIndex` and `getColumnByNumber`; in the typeclass version
-we needed to provide an implementation for each class instance, using GADTs we
-can collapse everything down to a single implementation for each.
+Now for `getColumnByIndex` and `getColumnByNumber`; in the typeclass version we needed to provide an implementation for each class instance, using GADTs we can collapse everything down to a single implementation for function.

 Here's `getColumnByIndex`: